The German Supply Chain Due Diligence Act and Supplier Risk Management

 Blog german supply chain due diligence act 0423

-This post examines the LkSG requirements – including those which are most applicable to supplier risk management – and recommends best practices to address the requirements.
+This post examines the LkSG requirements—including those most applicable to supplier risk management—and recommends best practices for addressing them.

 German Supply Chain Due Diligence Act Requirements

 The Act requires companies to meet the following obligations.
-In this post, we will review the bolded obligations only.
+In this post, we will review only the bolded obligations.

 • Establish a risk management system (section 4, paragraph 1)